BBC controversies: 2025: Pahalgam attack reporting

-2025: Masterchef controversy
+2025: MasterChef controversy

-In November 2024, it was reported that Gregg Wallace was to step away from Masterchef while allegations of historical misconduct were investigated.
+In November 2024, it was reported that Gregg Wallace was to step away from MasterChef while allegations of historical misconduct were investigated.
 This came after the BBC reported to Wallace's representatives that there were allegations of inappropriate sexual comments from 13 individuals.
-In July 2025, production company Banijay reported that an inquiry into the allegations (conducted by law firm Lewis Silkin) found that 45 of 83 claims against Wallace, as well as an allegation of co-host John Torode using an "an extremely offensive racist term", were upheld.
-Both presenters will not have their contracts renewed.
+In July 2025, production company Banijay reported that an inquiry into the allegations (conducted by law firm Lewis Silkin) found that 45 of 83 claims against Wallace, as well as an allegation of co-host John Torode using "an extremely offensive racist term", were upheld.
+Neither presenter will have their contracts renewed.